CCM Brass Choir presents Betty Glover tribute concert on Nov. 12

 Former student and CCM faculty Marie Speziale (BM Trumpet, ’64) previously told the UC Alumni Association: “I first met Betty in 1960, my freshman year at CCM.
 As a young female brass player with no women as role models at the time, I found her immense presence in the Cincinnati community of musicians extremely inspiring and impactful.”
 Read the UC Alumni Association’s feature story on Glover from 2021.
 CCM DMA student Nathan Siler wrote an in-depth history of the CCM Brass Choir for his dissertation in 2012, which details Glover’s impact on the program; it is available online.

-Glover served as the principal trombonist with the Columbus Symphony Orchestra from 1948-49, until the orchestra ceased operations.
+Glover served as the principal trombonist with the Columbus Symphony Orchestra from 1948-49.
 She began working as a trombone instructor at Otterbein College in 1950, where she taught all brass instruments and conducted the band and brass choir.

 In 1952, she subbed for Bill Wilkins (who was ill) as the Cincinnati Symphony Orchestra’s bass trombonist for the May Festival.
 According to the CSO, the festival’s intermission was stretched to allow time for Glover to arrive at the concert, and she then performed without a warm-up, sight-reading the second half of the performance.
 Wilkins passed away during the festival, and the CSO appointed Glover to the position of principal bass trombone — making her the first female bass trombonist in the country.